 RotoQL vs Draft Dashboard

 Draft Dashboard is a useful DFS analysis tool that offers a very attractive introductory rate of $1 for a full 30 days.
 After that, the price goes to $39.99 per month (a little more than RotoQL's Premium plan).
-Draft Dashboard does not have a tiered pricing system, it's one plan at one cost.
+Draft Dashboard does not have a tiered pricing system.
+It's one plan for one price.

-One advantage Draft Dashboard has over RotoQL is that their subscription includes support for three major sports: football, baseball, & hockey (they're adding baseball in 2019).
+One advantage Draft Dashboard has over RotoQL is that their subscription includes support for four major sports: football, baseball, basketball, & hockey.
 For the same money, you'll only have access to a single sport at RotoQL.

 RotoQL vs Daily Fantasy Nerd